Nash Ambassador: 1935–1942

-A custom-designed and specialty-built convertible model was marketed for 1940, the Sakhnoffsky Special Cabriolet.
+A custom-designed and -built convertible model was marketed for 1940, the Sakhnoffsky Special Cabriolet.
+The CCA recognizes this Special Cabriolet as an "Approved Classic".

 For the 1941 and 1942 model years, all Nash vehicles became Ambassadors and were built in long and short wheelbases.
 The Ambassador Eight now shared the Ambassador Six's 121 in.
 The Nash Ambassador 600, built on a 112 in wheelbase, became the first popular domestic automobile to be built using the single-welded "unibody" type of monocoque construction that Nash called "Unitized", rather than body-on-frame.
 From 1941 through 1948, Nash Ambassador models placed this unibody structure on top of a conventional frame, thus creating a solid and sturdy automobile.
 It was also one of the first cars in the "low-priced" market segment with coil spring suspension in front and back, giving it "the Arrow-Flight ride" along with other benefits.

-In the spirit of wartime conservation, the 1942 Ambassador Six and Eight were not available with the twin ignition system.
-All cars reverted to a single spark plug per cylinder.
-The 1941 and 1942 Ambassador 600 was also the only Ambassador ever powered by an L-head engine.
+With wartime conservation, the 1942 Ambassador Six and Eight were not available with the twin ignition system.
+All reverted to a single spark plug per cylinder.
+The 1941 and 1942 Ambassador 600 was also the only Ambassador powered by an L-head engine.
 Nash would remain with this model arrangement through the post-war 1946 through 1948 model years, although the 600 would no longer be known as an Ambassador.

 Civilian car and truck production was curtailed during World War II (1942–1945), and companies turned to production that became part of the "arsenal of democracy."